geoelectric/uconnectsync/README.md

  http://dougscripts.com/itunes/scripts/ss.php?sp=batchexportplaylists

-* If the playlist refers to something not in the main iTunes media folder (and thus not copied), that path won't be converted and UConnect will ignore that entry.
+* If the playlist refers to something not in the main iTunes Media folder (and thus not copied), that path won't be converted and UConnect will ignore that entry.
 I think it'll honor the rest of the playlist.

 Some notes on artwork:
 ----------------------